morganbrooks/MDAPy/README.md

 What is Docker?
 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

-Instructions for isntalling and running MDAPy:
+Instructions for installing and running MDAPy:

 1. Download the code zip file from this GitHub page using the green code button at the top.